 Our United States Program Advisory Panel is comprised of a group of esteemed experts from outside of the foundation who offer a wide range of experiences and perspectives.
 This panel plays an important role in strengthening our work by offering independent assessments of our strategies and helping us evaluate results.

 Ann Fudge served as the chairman and CEO of Young & Rubicam Brands, as well as Chairman and CEO of its largest division, Y&R Advertising, one of the world’s leading marketing and communications agencies until 2006.
 Prior to that, Fudge ran a $5 billion division of Kraft Foods, overseeing some of its largest brands.
-Currently on the board of directors of the Rockefeller Foundation, she also serves on the Board of Overseers of Harvard University, as a Vice Chairman and Senior Independent Director for Unilever, and as a trustee of WGBH Public Media and the Brookings Institution.
+Currently on the board of directors of the Rockefeller Foundation and Novartis AG, she also serves as a Vice Chairman and Senior Independent Director for Unilever, and as a trustee of WGBH Public Media and the Brookings Institution.
 She is a member of the Council on Foreign Relations as well as serving on the Council’s Board.
 Prior board appointments include Morehouse College and General Electric.
 Among her many honors and awards, she has been named by Fortune as one of the fifty most powerful women in American business.

 Edward Glaeser is the Fred and Eleanor Glimp Professor of Economics in the Faculty of Arts and Sciences at Harvard University, where he has taught urban and social economics and microeconomic theory since 1992.
-Glaeser is also director of the Taubman Center for State and Local Government and director of the Rappaport Institute of Greater Boston.
 He has published dozens of papers on cities and economic growth, including papers on the determinants of city growth and the role of cities as centers for the transmission of ideas.
 In addition to his teaching and research, Glaeser edits the Quarterly Journal of Economics.
 Glaeser’s work examining the historical evolution of economic hubs like Boston and New York City has had a major influence on the study of both economics and urban geography.
 Other topics on which he has written widely, from both contemporary and historical perspectives, include social economics and the economics of religion.

-She served as U.S. Secretary of Education from 2005 to 2009.
-In that role, she oversaw an agency with a nearly $70 billion budget and more than 10,000 employees and contractors.
-As a member of the President’s Cabinet, she led the implementation of the No Child Left Behind Act (NCLB), a historic national initiative to provide enhanced accountability for the education of 50 million U.S. public school students.
+From 2005 to 2009, Spellings served as U.S. Secretary of Education, the nation’s senior policy official on all aspects of education—primary, secondary, and post-secondary.
+During her tenure she led the implementation of the No Child Left Behind Act, a national bipartisan initiative to provide greater accountability for the education of 50 million U.S. public school students.